RajonKobir/node-js-beginning/README.md

 # nodemailer

-A mail will be sent upon submit contact form!!!
+A mail will be sent upon submit the contact form!!!

+# Features

+1. Routing
+2. CRUD
+3. Template Engines
+4. MVC

+Look into app.js file.
+There are many more functions out there, which are commented out.